mardukbp/graal/substratevm/ImplementingNativeMethodsInJavaWithSVM.md

 ## Create a Shared Library

-First of all one has to use the `native-image` command to generate a shared library with some JNI-compatible [entry points](README.md#images-and-entry-points).
+First of all one needs a Java class compiled to bytecode.
+Afterwards, the `native-image` command is used to generate a shared library with some JNI-compatible [entry points](README.md#images-and-entry-points).
-Let's start with the Java code:
+Let's start with the Java code in `org/pkg/implnative/NativeImpl.java`:
 ```java
 package org.pkg.implnative;